muratk5n/thirdwave/en/README.md

 ---

-When did the US N-word became their N-word?
+When did the US N-word become their N-word?

 ---